This article was updated on 25 April 2019 to incorporate new information on CHAS Green and benefits for the Merdeka

-And here are the subsidies CHAS cardholders and Pioneer Generation members will enjoy:
+And here are the subsidies CHAS cardholders and Pioneer Generation members are enjoying today:

 You can login to the CHAS website to check the amount of subsidies you have left for the year or enquire at participating CHAS clinics.

 Where Can CHAS Cards Be Used?